andekd/CypressWS/README.md

 # CypressWS
-Workshop to get started with Cypress
+Workshop to get started with Cypress.
+Please read <SETUP.md> to prepare for workshop.